Get the donut recipe described in this blog post, as well as dozens more authentic German and Bavarian family recipes in my cookbook

 Two weeks from now on March 5th is Ash Wednesday, the last day of the Mardi Gras celebration in New Orleans and the Carnival celebrations in Brazil.
 It’s the last hoo-rah before the purported deprivation of Lent sets in.

 Of course, Carneval is celebrated in European locations as well, including here in Germany.
 The biggest parties, parades and fireworks in this country are held mainly in Cologne, Dusseldorf and Mainz, where they call it Karneval.
 But many other areas celebrate, too, including here in the Munich area where they call it Fasching.
-Click here for a post I did about the parade up in Bamberg two years ago.

 In every single bakery this time of year you’ll see the traditional Faschingskrapfen pastries: